olegush/underground-chat-cli/README.md

 # Underground Chat CLI

-With this utility you can connect to chat via [asyncio streams] (https://docs.python.org/3/library/asyncio-stream.html), read it and save chat history to log file.
+With the utility you can connect to chat via [asyncio streams](https://docs.python.org/3/library/asyncio-stream.html), read users messages and save chat history to log file.
 Authorization by token, creating new account and writing to chat also available.
-The chat creates by [Devman team](https://dvmn.org/) especially for educational purposes.
+The explored chat was created by [Devman team](https://dvmn.org/) especially for educational purposes.

 ## How to install